 Shortly after finding the buck, Lee radioed me and told us that he had found several dead cows in a draw behind Salt Lick 7.
 Why we are all wired in such a way that we are so curious and feel the need to witness this gruesome scene for ourselves is beyond me.
 I think guys are maybe just built that way.
 Nonetheless, we made a beeline for what we now have deemed “Dead Cow Draw.”

-So are you curious what I saw?
-You’re really sick, you know that.
-Of course you’re curious.
-Well… next to the concentration camps I saw in ’95, it is the most disturbing scene I have ever laid eyes on.
+Next to the concentration camps I saw in ’95, it is the most disturbing scene I have ever laid eyes on.
 Eleven cows and ten calves dead.
 The haunting part is that they possessed a quality that almost made them look as if they were frozen in mid-stride.
 There was a cow hunkered down in this creek bottom trying to stay wet and cool, while her calf was nuzzling up along side of her.
 And that’s how they were found.
 Like statues.
-Everything was extremely black in this draw… signifying that the fire had come through at a voraciously hot and fast pace.
+Everything was extremely black in this draw … signifying that the fire had come through at a voraciously hot and fast pace.
 Talking with fire experts later has led me to believe that these cows did not die because of fire or smoke, but rather because of oxygen depravation, that is, suffocation.
 It has been found that if a draw is steep enough and the fire is hot enough coming over the top of a ridge, it will suck all the oxygen right out of the floor.

 The stench invoked my gag reflex, repeatedly.
 Sorry, but i’m just trying to give you the experience.
 Lee yelled down to us from up above that he had found a live cow.
 We all jumped back in the saddle and rode up to where he was.
 Sure enough, there was a hideous looking cow laying amidst ash and rock.
 Her body was emaciated, her skeletal frame showing through, and her head was swollen.
 The white markings she had on her face were a tarnished yellow from the severity of the fire’s heat.
 She looked miserable.
 In an act of compassion I got down from my horse and started to move towards this pathetic creature.
 Instantly she jumped up and rammed me, literally tossing me into the air.
 I felt like a rag doll.
 This act of aggression took place in a second or two.
 We were all stunned to a point of stillness.
 Then I told the fellas to chase her down.
 If she was willing to travel, then we were certainly going to bring her in.
 But she collapsed about fifty yards up the draw.
 She had used all her energy in that moment of protecting herself from a perceived threat, very unusual behavior for a cow.
 It made me realize how rattled she was.
 She was in some half-crazed state.
 We left her knowing that we would have to put her down.